 Each year, Interbrand does a financial analysis that seeks to define, in dollars, the value of a company’s brand – the result is the annual Best Global Brands ranking.
-In order to be included in the analysis the brand must be global – it must have successfully crossed geographic and cultural boundaries:
+In order to be included in the report:

-- At least 30% of revenue must come from outside the brand’s home country.
+- At least 30% of revenue must come from outside the brand’s home region.

-- It must have presence in at least three continents as well as broad geographic coverage in emerging markets.
+- The brand must have a significant presence in at Asia, Europe, and North America, as well as geographic coverage in emerging markets.

 - There must be sufficient publicly available data on the brand’s financial performance.

-- Economic profit must be expected to be positive over the longer term, delivering a return above the brand’s operating and financing costs.
+- Economic profit must be expected to be positive over the longer term, delivering a return above the brand’s cost of capital.